Novavax vaccine seems effective against COVID-19 in UK study

 The South African study included some volunteers with HIV.
 Among the HIV-negative volunteers, the vaccine appears 60% effective.
 Including the immune-compromised volunteers, overall the protection was 49%, the company said.
 While genetic testing still is underway, so far about 90% of the COVID-19 illnesses found in the South African study appear due to the new mutant.

-The preliminary findings may help Novavax win authorization for its vaccine in Britain but the U.S. government is funding a far larger study that’s still recruiting volunteers.
+The preliminary findings may help Novavax win authorization for its vaccine in Britain, but the U.S. government is funding a far larger study that’s still recruiting volunteers.

 Vaccines against COVID-19 train the body to recognize the new coronavirus, mostly the spike protein that coats it.
 But the Novavax candidate is made differently than the first shots being used.
 Called a recombinant protein vaccine, the Maryland company uses genetic engineering to grow harmless copies of the coronavirus spike protein in insect cells.
 Scientists extract and purify the protein and then mix in an immune-boosting chemical.